penghaorui/Discontinuous-Galerkin-method/README.md

 input_files/precomputed_matrix/ contains the matlab codes to generate precomputed matrices that will be used as input to the DG code later.
 The precomputed matrices are necessary according the DG theory.
 Part of these matlab codes are given by the book: Nodal Discontinuous Galerkin Methods: Algorithms, Analysis, and Applications.

 The output_files contain the files for the output. \
-Here is an example of the output wavefield snapshot for the slope model
+Here is an example of the output wavefield simulation for the slope model:\
 <img src="https://github.com/penghaorui/Discontinuous-Galerkin-method/blob/main/output_files/slope_Vx_snapshot.jpeg" width="600" height="600" />

 To use the code follow the steps below: